DanBurbach/Acervus_Game/README.md

   - [ ] Further CSS styling
   - [ ] Level selector
-  - [ ] Point system for losing and winning a game
+  - [ ] Point system for losing and winning a game finished
+  - [ ] Objects have more refined physics

 ### __Version__